MC42/hi-im.kim/writing/pmmm/lepidopterology.md

 *What would Shannon do?*

 She shook her head and wrapped her arm around the nervous girl, walking out of the port in lockstep.
-Both were utterly ignorant to the fact her shadow had changed shape.  <!-- --->
+Neither girl looked at their shadows, ignorant to the fact one of them had changed shape.  <!-- --->